parryc/thevoid/templates/leflan/language_lithuanian.md

 Verbs with _-io-_ or _-inė_ often involve or give the sense of process, repetition, or enjoyment, especially when involving movement.
 Compare `bėgti:to run` and `bėgioti:to run around`.

+## Infinitive (INF)

+The infinitive is the standard dictionary form and ends in _-ti_.
+It is used much the same way as the English INF.
+In casual speech, the final _-i_ in the INF form is dropped.

 ## Present Tense (PRS)

 There are three types of classes for verbs in the present tense.
 Which class a verb belongs to is dictated by the final vowel in the 3rd person.
 It is either _A_, _I_, or _O_, which can be remembered with the word _alio_.